The Swimmer

 Story & Plot Summary: The Swimmer

-Quick Plot Summary: Released in 1968, The Swimmer is a Drama film directed by Frank Perry.
+Quick Plot Summary: Released in 1968, The Swimmer is a Drama film directed by Frank Perry, written by Eleanor Perry.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving Burt Lancaster.
+It provides a scannable look at the movie's central conflict involving Burt Lancaster as Ned Merrill.

 Ending Explained: The Swimmer

-The final moments of The Swimmer reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Swimmer reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch The Swimmer?